 Cheese and Charcuterie Board

 Cheese and Charcuterie Board ~ simple, stress-free entertaining.
 A display of meats, cheeses, bread, fruit and nuts.
 Goes perfectly with wine.

 I’ve always loved hosting friends and family in our home long before I started blogging.
 The first time I invited the family over, I was a naïve, clueless newlywed.
-This was long before Google and Pinterest so not knowing what to make, I cooked pretty much. . .everything.
+This was long before Google and Pinterest so not knowing what to make, I cooked . . . everything.

-It looked like an all-you-can-eat buffet at the Golden Corral and I made everything myself from scratch having refused offers of help.
-That didn’t make me a kitchen ninja.
+It looked like an all-you-can-eat buffet at the Golden Corral and I made everything myself refusing all help.
+That doesn’t mean I was a kitchen ninja.
 It just made me a crazy woman.

 I’ve done a lot of entertaining since then and I’m much more relaxed now (don’t listen to a word my kids say).
 One reason is that I’ve simplified things and learned to serve food like this Cheese and Charcuterie Board that makes an appearance at almost every gathering at our house.

 I found almost all the ingredients for this Cheese and Charcuterie Board at Aldi hands down one of the best places for cheese, wine and chocolate.